 The Way You Give Inspires Our Work: Seven Stories From Donors Who Help Us Save Lives

-Tis the season for gratitude and giving.
-In that spirit, we’re celebrating with these stories of donors who’ve given from their hearts and piggy banks to fund the United Nations World Food Programme’s (WFP) work around the world.
+We’re celebrating with these stories of donors who’ve given from their hearts and piggy banks to fund the United Nations World Food Programme’s (WFP) work around the world.

 We so deeply value every single gift from our supporters, whether it’s $35 from a seven year old boy in Massachusetts or $100,000 from a former Miss USA.
 Every donation saves lives, and we couldn’t be more grateful.
 Here are a few stories – in their own words – of why our supporters give what they give.

 Michele Honors Her Father by Raising Money for Lebanon

 When Michele’s Lebanese-born father passed away, she started a GoFundMe to support our work in Lebanon – a country facing turmoil, political unrest and a great deal of hunger.
 She raised over $15,000 in a matter of weeks.